 New publication: Histone demethylase KDM5 in cardiomyocyte maturation

-We’re proud to highlight a new paper citing Pluto published in Cardiovascular Research by Dr. Priyatansh at The University of Texas Health Science Center.
+We’re proud to highlight a new paper citing Pluto published in Cardiovascular Research by Dr. Priyatansh Gurha at The University of Texas Health Science Center.

 In conditions like heart failure, myocardial infarction (heart attack), and cardiomyopathy, the heart muscle is damaged or weakened, leading to inefficient heart function.
 By replacing the lost or damaged cardiomyocytes with new, functional ones derived from pluripotent stem cells, it's possible in the future that we’ll be able to improve heart function and potentially reverse some of the damage caused by these conditions.
 This approach represents a significant advancement in regenerative medicine, offering hope for more effective treatments for various heart diseases.